Basics of AUD

-Alternatives To Drinking Alcohol: Activities and Stress Management
+Alternatives To Drinking Alcohol

 If you’ve quit drinking recently, or decided to cut back on alcohol, one challenge you might be facing is how to fill the gap.
 So many people use alcohol to cope with stress, as a social lubricant, or simply to pass the time.
 But if you’d rather not drink very much, or at all, you might be wondering “what should I do instead?”
 What are some alternatives to drinking alcohol?